tineo/pydalgom/README.md

     $ git push heroku master

     $ heroku run python manage.py migrate
+## But you should use github
+    $ git init
+    $ git add .
+    $ git commit -am "Initial d"
+    $ git remote add origin https://github.com/your_username/your_project.git

+    Then push Deploy Button on Heroku panel ;D

 See also, a [ready-made application](https://github.com/heroku/python-getting-started), ready to deploy.

 ## Using Python 2.7?
 (Nah, I prefer to use py3)